Postal enquiries should be addressed to:

 The Huguenot Society

 Please enclose a stamped addressed envelope /international reply coupon.

-For information about the Society's policies and governance, and media enquiries
+For information about the Society and media enquiries.

-To use the Library (see the Visiting the Library page for opening hours) contact the Librarian at: firstname.lastname@example.org
+For historical enquiries or to use the Library (see the Visiting the Library page for opening hours) please contact the Librarian.

 Is My Family Huguenot?

-The Library does not have the resources to deal with enquiries about Huguenot ancestry nor to undertake family research.
-Instead, family researchers are encouraged to use the Huguenot Library themselves to undertake such work.
+The Library does not have the resources to deal with enquiries about Huguenot ancestry or undertake family research.
+Instead, family researchers are encouraged to use the Huguenot Library to carry out such work for themselves.

-However, if you do have a query about your Huguenot ancestry or wish to know how to proceed with your research, please download this document (PDF format) and visit the Family History page where a number of other downloadable documents will help you.
+However, if you do have a query about your Huguenot ancestry or wish to know how to proceed with your research, please download this pdf document and visit the Family History page, where a number of other downloadable documents will help you.

 Please note that as most of the Huguenot churches had closed by 1800 there is little information in our records after this period, apart from the French Hospital records.
 It is essential therefore before making an enquiry to work back to the early nineteenth century using civil registration (The National Archives), parish records or other sources.